Tag Archives: Brain tumor symptoms

 Success rates vary based on the type and stage of the tumor, as well as individual patient factors.

-What are the risks associated with brain tumor surgery?
+What are the risks associated with brain tumors surgery?

 Risks include infection, bleeding, neurological deficits, and complications related to anesthesia.